yiisoft/yii-dev-tool/README.md

 ./yii-dev install di,rbac,yii-cycle,view
 ```

-> Note: In case you are using PhpStorm you have to add `yiisoft` exclusion pattern in "Settings → Directories → Exclude Files".
+> Note: In case you are using PhpStorm disabling symlinks helps IDE to index code faster.
+In order to do it, open
-> Else it would go into infinite indexing cycle.
->
-> Also, disabling symlinks helps.
-In order to do it, open "Help → Find Action", type "Registry", find "indexer.follows.symlinks" and disable it.
+> "Help → Find Action", type "Registry", find "indexer.follows.symlinks" and disable it.

 Upgrade